scorpido74/azure-docs.nl-nl/articles/governance/blueprints/create-blueprint-powershell.md

      }
      ```

-   - Power shell-opdracht
+   - PowerShell command

      ```azurepowershell-interactive
      # Use the reference to the new blueprint object from the previous steps
      New-AzBlueprintArtifact -Blueprint $blueprint -Name 'roleContributor' -ArtifactFile .\artifacts\roleContributor.json
      ```

 1. Voeg de beleidstoewijzing toe aan het abonnement.
-De **ArtifactFile** definieert het _type_ artefact, de eigenschappen die worden uitgelijnd op een beleid of initiatief definitie en configureert de beleids toewijzing voor het gebruik van de gedefinieerde blauw drukken para meters voor configuratie tijdens de toewijzing van blauw druk.
+The **ArtifactFile** defines the _kind_ of artifact, the properties that align to a policy or initiative definition, and configures the policy assignment to use the defined blueprint parameters to configure during blueprint assignment.
 In dit voorbeeld wordt het ingebouwde beleid _Tag met standaardwaarde op resourcegroepen toepassen_ met een GUID van `49c88fc8-6fd1-46fd-a676-f12d1d3a4c71` gebruikt.

-   - JSON-bestand-\artifacts\policyTags.json
+   - JSON file - \artifacts\policyTags.json

      ```json
      {